ajmccraw/readme-generator/Develop/README.md

   - [Questions](#questions)

   ## Installation
-  visit github repo, clone, and execute node
+  Visit github repo, clone, and execute node in the terminal.
+Then follow prompts.

   ## Usage
   undefined